 What construction projects require a building permit?

 Most new construction will require a building permit.
 Only a couple of projects, being newly constructed, are exempt from building permits.
 These include detached residential accessory buildings that are 200 square feet and under in size and buildings being used for agricultural purposes only.
 If the project is deemed agricultural a permit should be applied for, after which the building department will have the applicant sign an agricultural affidavit.
 Some building permits may be harder to acquire if they could potentially be opposed by residents nearby or whom the build might affect.
-In addition, there might be areas of land such as the Green Belt which are protected from urban expansion.
-However there can always be a way around things if you do your research.
-You can hire the services of Green Belt planning consultant for example, to help in the planning permission of your property in areas such as this.
 Zoning permits are still required for agricultural buildings.
 If you are changing the use of the building or the spaces within, building walls or altering the structure a building permit is required.
 If you are in doubt about needing a permit, it is advised that you check with the building department, prior to beginning your project.

 What is the purpose of a building permit?

 Building permits are a requirement of the state building code.
 Most building permits are issued by local units of government.
 The issuance of building permits help these local units keep track of construction activity in their area.
 This could also help to prevent any long-term problems from occurring in the future of the project.
-With that being said, contractors like those found at Rickabaugh Construction can help to ensure that your construction project is as safe as possible, as well as making sure that every area of the project is as efficient as possible.
 Having a building permit in place before this is of the utmost importance.
 By issuing permits, these units of government can also be sure that the buildings being constructed, are meeting the minimum requirements of the state building code, thereby providing safe buildings in our communities.

 What happens if I start my project without a permit?